Super-Protocol/docs/docs/fundamentals/index.md

 Users who register a provider create offers to share and monetize their solutions, scripts, datasets, AI models, libraries, frameworks, etc. Currently, only Super Protocol provides compute and storage resources.
 In future releases, users will receive this functionality as well.
 [Read more](/fundamentals/offers) about providers, offers, and offer types.

 Customers place orders by adding offers and paying for them according to the prices set by the providers of these offers.
-[Read more](/fundamentals/orders) about orders, order statuses, pricing, and possible usage scenarios.
+To learn more about orders, order statuses, pricing, and possible usage scenarios, refer to the [documentation](/fundamentals/orders).

-The Super Protocol Marketplace is accessible via
+The Super Protocol Marketplace is accessible via one of the following:

-- The command-line interface (CLI) using a special utility called [SPCTL](/developers/cli_guides), or
+- The command-line interface (CLI) using a special utility called SPCTL.
-- The graphical interface (GUI) using a browser-based [web application](https://marketplace.superprotocol.com/).
+- The graphical user interface (GUI) using a browser-based [web application](https://marketplace.superprotocol.com/).

 GUI is more convenient to browse offers, create orders, and download results.
 However, the full functionality of the Marketplace is only available through the CLI.

 ## Trusted Execution Environment

-A _Trusted Execution Environment_ is a secure area in memory, [CPU](https://www.intel.com/content/www/us/en/products/docs/accelerator-engines/software-guard-extensions.html), and [GPU](https://www.nvidia.com/en-us/data-center/solutions/confidential-computing/).
+A _Trusted Execution Environment_ is a secure area in memory, [CPU](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html), and [GPU](https://www.nvidia.com/en-us/data-center/solutions/confidential-computing/).
 This area is protected from unauthorized access from the outside, so the data inside a Trusted Execution Environment cannot be read or edited without the authorized code.

 Confidentiality is an integral part of Super Protocol.
 All the user data in Super Protocol is encrypted and protected while stored, in transfer, and in use.